 Pokémon (Series) Accessibility Report

-Pokémon offers 14 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 13 accessibility features for Pokémon in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Pokémon Sword and Shield are role-playing games where you explore a fictional world and collect different creatures called Pokémon.
-You progress through the game by exploring the world, talking to character and winning turn-based battles with the Pokémon you've collected.
+You progress through the game by exploring the world, talking to characters and winning turn-based battles with the Pokémon you've collected.

 The games provide the option to change the text speed, turn the gyroscope on/off and includes an autosave feature.

 The games also feature casual controls which enable you to play the game with only one side of the controller/with only one joy-con.
 Casual controls automatically remap the directional buttons (arrows) as the A, B, X and Y buttons and work for all aspects of the game.
 However, in this mode, you do lose access to the directional arrow buttons, though you can still complete the game in this mode.